awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ### Public subnet tagging option for external load balancers<a name="vpc-public-subnet-tagging"></a>

-Public subnets may be tagged as follows so that Kubernetes knows to use only those subnets for external load balancers instead of choosing a public subnet in each Availability Zone \(in lexicographical order by subnet ID\)\.
+Public subnets must be tagged as follows so that Kubernetes and the AWS load balancer controller know it can use the subnets for internet-facing load balancers.
 If you use `eksctl` or an Amazon EKS AWS CloudFormation template to create your VPC after March 26, 2020, then the subnets are tagged appropriately when they're created\.
 For more information about the Amazon EKS AWS CloudFormation VPC templates, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.

 | Key | Value |
 | --- | --- |
 | `kubernetes.io/role/elb` | `1` |

+**Note**
+The Kubernetes service controller will examine the route table of subnets tagged with the cluster name tag to attempt to determine if the subnet is private or public if role tags are not explicitly added.
+However, we recommend you do not rely on this behavior, and instead explcitly add the private/public role tags as outlined above.
+The AWS load balancer controller will not examine route tables, and explictly requires the private/public role tags to be present for auto discovery to work\.